svm-zhang/AGOUTI/README.md

 ## Break-and-Continue

 AGOUTI is built with a couple of modules.
 The output of current module will be taken as the input as the next module.
 Given the same input, modules such as extracting joining-pairs from BAM file, spits out the same intermediate results.
 AGOUTI therefore tries to save some running time by skipping some steps if they were finished successfully from previous runs.
-To use this feature, simply run AGOUTI the second time with the same output folder and prefix as the previous run.
-In some cases you want to have a fresh start, simply use `-overwrite` to overwrite all results generated previously.
+To use this feature, simply run AGOUTI the second time with the same output prefix as the previous run.
+In some cases you want to have a fresh start, simply use `-overwrite` to overwrite all results generated previously, or gives a new prefix.

 ## Graph Visualization

+AGOUTI makes the scaffolding graph accessible to users.
+Under `scaffolding` folder, you can find a file named after `[prefix].agouti_scaffolding.graph.dot`.
+The dot file can be directly loaded in packages like Graphviz.
+In the graph, contigs/vertices are in black circle, while there are two color codings for edges.
+Ones in red are the scaffolding path in the final assembly, and others in black are simply edges that were not traversed.
+Edges in dotted style represent connections with a number of supporting joining-pairs lower than the minimum specified.

 ## Contributors